ramigs/javascript30/05-Flex-Panel-Gallery/README.md

 # Notes

 - HTML element can be at the same time a flex container and a flex item
-- `flex: 1 0 auto;` to make flex items evenly share the space of the container
+- `flex: 1 0 auto;` to make flex items evenly share the space of its the container
 - Hiding first item:
 ```css
 .panel > *:first-child {